Helvia/rag-buddy/python/scripts/README.md

 Navigate to the .env.sample file and create a copy called .env .
 Fill in required environmental variables.

+## rag-buddy-ragc-proxy

 To execute the script navigate to the python/scripts directory and execute $ python rag-buddy-ragc-proxy.py or execute $ python -m python.scripts.rag-buddy-ragc-proxy

+## rag-buddy-ragc-proxy-with-response-headers

+To execute the script navigate to the python/scripts directory and execute $ python rag-buddy-ragc-proxy-with-response-headers.py or execute $ python -m python.scripts.rag-buddy-ragc-proxy-with-response-headers